 Eye cataracts in dogs are very scary and scarier when your dog (or French bulldog) is diagnosed with one.
 Everything you need to know about this condition that could cause blindness in your pet is in this post.

-Some people do come up to me asking how their dogs can get cataracts, thinking it is only peculiar to humans but that’s not true.
-Dogs have eyes that contain pupils, lens, and corneas.
+Some people come to me asking how their dogs can get cataracts, thinking it is only peculiar to humans, but that’s not true.
+Dogs have eyes that contain pupils, lenses, and corneas.
 The only difference is that they see things differently than we do.
 So yes, it is possible to have dogs with cataracts.

-You shouldn’t confuse cataracts with nuclear sclerosis as they can be similar.
+You shouldn’t confuse cataracts with nuclear sclerosis, as they can be similar.
 The difference is that with nuclear sclerosis, your dog wouldn’t be blind.
 Nuclear sclerosis happens as a result of the hardening of the lens.
-The good news here is that light would still be able to go through in order to contact the pet’s retina.
+The good news is that light would still be able to go through to contact the pet’s retina.

 Both cataracts and nuclear sclerosis occur in dogs due to old age.

 The best way to remove eye cataracts in dogs is via surgery.
-You need to discuss these options with your dog’s vet doctor first.
+It would help if you discussed these options with your dog’s vet doctor first.
 It would be the doctor who recommends surgery options for your pet.

 According to Pawlicy, it would cost $2,700 – $4,000 for surgery on average to remove cataracts.
-Not everyone would be able to cough out that kind of money and this is one reason why you should get pet insurance.
+Not everyone would be able to cough out that kind of money, which is one reason you should get pet insurance.
 You can read up about it here.

 It would be best if you discussed this option with the vet doctor.
-You shouldn’t just buy any sort of eye drops for your dog because a website says so.
-It is understandable that there are a lot of trusted websites out there and on this site, we publish what we are sure about but going to a dotcor is more reasonable before giving out eye drops for dogs with cataracts.
-You should only do that because the doctor recommended it.
+You shouldn’t just buy eye drops for your dog because a website says so.
+Understandably, there are a lot of trusted websites out there, and on this site, we publish what we are sure about, but going to a doctor is more reasonable before giving out eye drops for dogs with cataracts.
+It would help if you only did that because the doctor recommended it.